 - Eviction History Check

-Each park is specific in how heavy they weigh each item listed above but, generally speaking, the park takes all of them in to consideration in order to make a decision as to whether the applicant will be accepted in the park for residency.
+Each park is specific in how heavy they weigh each item listed above but, generally speaking, the park takes all of them into consideration to decide as to whether the applicant will be accepted in the park for residency.

-So, what happens if you are fill out the application and provide the fee needed to run your background only for you to be told that you are denied moving forward with your residency with the park.
+So, what happens if you fill out the application and provide the fee needed to run your background only for you to be told that you are denied moving forward with your residency with the park?

 If your criminal background is a concern then, again, it would be a good idea to bring this up to the manager or owner before they run your background so they are not surprised should you have something in your past that will put you in a less than favorable light.

-Most mobile home park managers and owners are understanding of an applicants past so long as they are upfront with that has happened and are willing to explain or provide documentation that shows why certain things have come up the way they have.
+Most mobile home park managers and owners are understanding of an applicant’s past so long as they are upfront with what has happened and are willing to explain or provide documentation that shows why certain things have come up the way they have.

-What we at The Mobile Home Dealer have seen in the past is that most parks take all items in to consideration in order to make a decision as to whether to approve or deny the applicant from the park for residency.
+What we at The Mobile Home Dealer have seen in the past is that most parks consider all items to decide whether to approve or deny the applicant from the park for residency.

 If you are denied and seek to find out exactly why then perhaps you will be able to work on the reason for denial right away so that you can reapply to the park and be accepted the second time around.

-When looking to purchase a mobile home in a mobile home park within the Sarasota area always make sure you look to get park approved prior to closing on the home.
-The reason for this is because if you buy the home and then go through the park approval process and for some reason you are denied then now you own a home that you can not legally live in!
+When looking to purchase a mobile home in a mobile home park within the Sarasota area always make sure you look to get park approved before closing on the home.
+The reason for this is that if you buy the home and then go through the park approval process and for some reason you are denied then now you own a home that you can not legally live in!